Skip to main content

 After choosing the keyboard layout, click "Done".
 You will be brought back to the following dialog with your new keyboard layout.
 In the image below, we are now using English (US), Finnish, and Swedish layout.

-You can remove a keyboard layout by clicking on one of the items, for instance Swedish, then clicking the - button.
+You can remove a keyboard layout by clicking on button (three vertical dots), for instance Swedish, then clicking the Remove button.
+You can also rearrange them via click and holding the ⋮⋮ on the left side.

 If you wish to use multiple keyboard layouts, you can switch between them by using the keyboard shortcut Super + Space or by clicking on the keyboard layout icon shown in the system tray.
 The icon will automatically appear when you have 2 or more keyboard layouts selected.